AtriCure (ATRC)

 AI Analysis | Feedback

-Mr. Carrel has served as President and Chief Executive Officer of AtriCure since November 2012.
-Prior to joining AtriCure, he was President and Chief Executive Officer of Vital Images, a publicly-traded medical imaging software company, which he led through a sale to Toshiba Medical Systems Corporation.
-Before Vital Images, Mr. Carrel was President and CEO of Zamba Corp., a publicly-traded technology company, and Chief Financial Officer of NextNet Wireless, Inc., both of which also had successful acquisition exits.
-He also serves as the Chairman of the Board for Axonics, Inc., a publicly traded medical device company that recently announced an agreement to be acquired by Boston Scientific.
+Mr. Carrel has served as President, Chief Executive Officer, and director of AtriCure since November 2012.
+Before joining AtriCure, he was President and Chief Executive Officer of Vital Images, Inc., a publicly-traded medical imaging software company that was acquired by Toshiba Medical Systems Corporation in 2011.
+Prior to Vital Images, Mr. Carrel was President and CEO of Zamba Corporation, a publicly-traded technology company, and Chief Financial Officer of NextNet Wireless, Inc., a privately-held provider of broadband wireless access systems, both of which had successful acquisition exits.
+He currently serves as Board Chair of Axonics, Inc., a publicly-traded medical device company that recently announced an agreement to be acquired by Boston Scientific.
+During his tenure at AtriCure, the company has acquired three companies: Estech, nContact, and SentreHEART.

 Angela L. Wirick, Chief Financial Officer